z1haze/36th-ram-bot/README.md

 Role Assignment Management (RAM) Bot
 ---

-> A discord bot to automatically assign roles to users based on reactions
+> A discord bot to automatically assign/remove roles to users based on reactions

-What It Does
----

-- [x] Utilizes a custom message format for role assignment messages

 Usage Overview
 ---

 #### Role Assignment Messages (RAM)
-This bot will also handle role assignments for channels listed in the `RAM_CHANNELS` of the `.env` file.
+This bot will only handle role assignments for channels listed in the `RAM_CHANNELS` of the `.env` file.
-The example below shows how to properly format a message so that the bot will understand.
+The example below shows how to properly format a message so that the bot will process it.
 Keep note that the (`>`) and single dash (`-`) are mandatory characters.

 The format for a role assignment message is as follows: